Sam has over 10 years of experience working with pfSense firewalls and has written over 30 articles on the subject.

 Snort is a very popular open source intrusion detection and prevention system (IDS/IPS).
 Installing this package on pfSense allows network traffic to be analyzed to detect probes, attacks, buffer overflow attacks, port scans, and much more.

 The Snort engine is based on rules which are regularly updated by the community.
 Snort can be configured to send an alert, block, or log the intrusion attempt automatically.

 If you are concerned with the security of your network, I would highly recommending installing Snort.

 Recommended for you

 How to Install Packages

 Installing packages in pfSense is quick and easy to do.
-To add or remove packages open the package manager which can be found by clicking on the system menu in the web gui.
+To add or remove packages, open the package manager which can be found by clicking on the system menu in the web interface.

 PfSense will automatically install the package for you and create a new menu entry.
 Most packages create an entry in the services menu but some will place their settings in a different category.

 pfSense will automatically check to see if any updates are available for packages that you have installed.
 To check for updates, click on the installed packages tab from within the package manager.
 If an update is available for a package, the package version section will be displayed in red for the out of date package.

 To automatically install the updated version of the package, click the PKG button that is displayed to the right side of the package. pfSense will then remove the outdated version and install the update for you.